 Eligibility for Fellows and Residents

-Programs should select from among eligible applicants on the basis of their preparedness, ability, aptitude, academic credentials, communication skills, and personal qualities such as motivation and integrity.
+Programs should select from among eligible applicants based on their preparedness, ability, aptitude, academic credentials, communication skills, and personal qualities.

 Programs must not discriminate with regard to sex, race, age, religion, color, national origin, gender identity, sexual orientation, marital status, ancestry, disability, veteran status, or other legally protected status.

 UVM Medical Center ACGME accredited programs only accept J-1 visas or for Dental Resident Applicants only TN (Trade National) visas.
 Applicants must have a U.S. citizen Permanent Resident Status.
 No other visa status will be accommodated.